Dark matter as the source of neutrino mass: theory overview and experimental prospects

 Though we sample the parameter-points uniformly in the dark-matter mass range of 3 GeV to 10 TeV, one can notice the absence of points below 60 GeV in all plots in Fig. \ref{fig:DD_sc}, mainly due to constraints from colliders and cLFV.
-While the purple area in Fig. \ref{fig:DD_sc} represents the neutrino floor emerging from the coherent scattering of neutrinos, the greenish region is excluded by the LZ, the most constraining experiment in the DM mass range from 10 GeV to 10 TeV.
+While the purple area in Fig. \ref{fig:DD_sc} represents the neutrino floor emerging from the coherent scattering of neutrinos, the greenish region is excluded by LZ, the most constraining experiment in the DM mass range from 10 GeV to 10 TeV.
 Parameter-points disallowed by LZ are shown in black and the points below the neutrino floor are shown in brown.
 The left and right panel depict different cases of Scenario-I and Scenario-II respectively.
 Since higher $v_\Omega$ increases the mixing of scalars and fermions ($ \alpha$ and $\beta$), the maximum $\sigma^{\rm{SI}}_{\rm{DM-N}}$ is higher in Scenario-I than II.